 1. Install the beacon in a test chamber which has isolation of at least 80 dB at 406 MHz, 50 dB at 121.5 MHz and 40 dB at 1.5 GHz.
 This will prevent GNSS signals from on orbit satellite reaching the beacon and beacon signals reaching the satellites.
 2. Program into the simulator the actual horizontal location and altitude of the test facility for a stationary beacon 3.
 Program into the simulator a realistic and full GNSS constellation with nominal parameters that is compatible with the GNSS Receiver in the beacon under test as declared by the manufacturer in their Annex G application, but allow only four visible satellites transmitting to the beacon.
 4. Activate the GNSS simulator setting the simulator's date and start time to the present day and time of the test and then activate the beacon.
 5. Run the GNSS simulator for a period of 12 minutes.
 6. Utilize a means to receive and decode the transmitted burst.
 7. Read and decode the transmitted digital message and the fix type.
 This appears in bits 45-46 of rotating field #0.
 8. Verify that the bits are "10" for a 3D fix.
 9. Deactivate the Beacon and stop the GNSS simulator, deactivate one GNSS satellite in the simulator to make sure only three in view satellites are transmitting to the beacon 10.
 Reactivate the Simulator and then the beacon and run the GNSS simulator for a period of 12 minutes.
 11. Read and decode the transmitted digital message and the fix type.
 This appears in bits 45-46 of rotating field #0.
 12. Verify that the bits are "01" for 2D fix.
-13. Stop the GNSS simulator and deactivate the beacon.
+13. Verify that default altitude is provided in the transmitted digital message when there is a 2D fix.
+14. Stop the GNSS simulator and deactivate the beacon.

-PROVISION OF FIRST LOCATION TEST;
+PROVISION OF FIRST LOCATION TEST